Precioussoul/Mobile_Flashcard_ND3/README.md

 # Mobile Flashcards

-Mobile Flashcards is a React Native app for iOS and Android that allows users to create decks, add cards and quiz themselves.
+Mobile Flashcards is a React Native app for iOS and Android that allows users to create decks, add cards and quiz for personal study

 ![app](assets/App_screenshot_RN.png)